Eschatologue/CM_wiki/docs/class/ranger/spellbreaker.md

 You are an unparalleled hunter of mages.
 Whenever you hit a creature with a weapon attack, you can expend a level 1+ spell slot to deal bonus :dmg-force: Force damage to your target equal to 1d8 per level of the spell slot you expended.

-Also, when you cast Dispel Magic, you can add your Wisdom modifier (minimum of +1) to the ability check.
+Also, when you cast *Dispel Magic*, you can add your Wisdom modifier (minimum of +1) to the ability check and when you cast *Counterspell* you can subtract the result of the target's save by a number equal to your Wisdom modifier (minimum of +1).

 ### Level 15: Mantle of the Master

 Your Spellbreaker training has reached its pinnacle.
-You are resistant to damage from spells and all other magical effects so long as you don't have the Unconscious or Incapacitated conditions.
+You are resistant to damage from spells and all other magical effects so long you don't have the Unconscious or Incapacitated condition.

 ### Level 15: Reflect Spell